chetan-pun/AI/README.md

 # AI
-This project is dedicated to advancing artificial intelligence through innovative algorithms, models, and applications.
+This repository includes all my learnings in artificial intelligence.